For festive vibes:

 Just an hour by car from the city, the Glass House Mountains and surrounding regions have an abundance of walking tracks perfect for both activity and getting that Instagram worthy shot.
 Because if you went to the Sunshine Coast and didn’t get a pic on top of Mount Coolum, did you really go?

-For a 1.6km return trip, this trek will provide breathtaking, Instagram-worthy views of the ocean and is much alike climbing big, natural stone stairs.
+For a 1.6km return trip, this trek will provide breathtaking views of the ocean and is much like climbing big, natural stone stairs.
 This mountain is close enough to the beach that you could ride a bike back, or take a quick dip between the red and yellow flags to cool down.
 Give yourself around an hour for this one.
-You’ll need a hat too – the view is hot at the top.
+You’ll need a hat too, the view is hot at the top.

 Mount Ngungun has a 2.8km trail with great views of Mount Tibrogargan, Mount Coonowrin and Mount Beerwah.
 When you hit the summit, be prepared for 360-degree views of the coast and hinterland.
 This’ll take you around two hours so pack lots of water and snacks.

 The Gap Creek Reserve has an authentic bush feel, just 15 minutes from the city.
-It’s known for bike trails, but you can relax on the grass by the lapping waters of the natural water reserve that is safe for swimming, stand up paddling boarding and kayaking.
+It’s known for bike trails, but you can relax on the grass by the lapping waters of the natural water reserve that is safe for swimming, stand-up paddle boarding and kayaking.